ochudidesterio/ochudidesterio/README.md

-- Android
+- Android (Java and Kotlin)
+- Cross Platform application development using React Native.
-- Web Development using MongoDB, Expressjs,Reactjs and Nodejs
+- Web Development using Reactjs with any Restful APIs.
-- Computer network administration and configuration
-- Fluent in HTML5, CSS, Javascript and Java
 - Springboot for backend API